Cyber Breaches Survey Lessons for M365

 The UK Cyber Security Breaches Survey is worth reading every year because it tends to reward plain thinking.

 The 2025/2026 survey says 43% of businesses and 28% of charities identified a cyber breach or attack in the last 12 months.
-Phishing remained the most common type by far, affecting 38% of businesses and 25% of charities.
-That is not glamorous.
-It does not point to some exotic, cinematic threat model.
-It points back to the ordinary controls that still decide whether a Microsoft 365 tenant is calm or chaotic.
+Phishing remained most common, affecting 38% of businesses and 25% of charities.

 That is why this report matters to Microsoft 365 owners.
 It is not really telling you to buy more things.
 It is telling you to run the basics properly.